|8TMOT - ADJ

 |BARRY'S 8 TRACK REPAIR

-To order a motor, you will need to know the DIRECTION OF ROTATION and REQUIRED RPM.
+To replace a motor, we must first determine the DIRECTION OF ROTATION and REQUIRED RPM.

 If your pulley and flywheel are on top, you will need a motor with CCW rotation.
 If the pulley

 and flywheel are "upside down", you will need a motor with CW rotation.
-If in doubt, simply
+Then we figure RPM.

 To determine required RPM:

-If your motor still runs but speed is inconsistent and you have the apparatus to measure RPM,
+If your motor still runs but speed is inconsistent, we have the apparatus to measure RPM and

 simply measure the RPM while the speed is correct.
-If your motor is dead, we offer the BFM-1
+If your motor is dead, we designed the

-Motor Simulator and RPM Gauge which makes this a one minute procedure, purchase it here.
+BFM-1 Motor Simulator and RPM Gauge which makes this a one minute procedure,

 1. Determine capstan diameter.
 The capstan is the vertical steel post to the right of the playback